 Vehicles are towed to the nearest legal on-street parking spot.
 This location is logged with the TMC who can advise the driver when they phone in.
 Parking fines and towing fees are incurred by the driver.

 Applications opened on Monday 24th of September 2018.
 Any interested applicants will have the opportunity to take part in a Q&A with subject matter experts at the information session to help their submissions.
-The information session will be held on Wednesday 3rd of October 2018 and will be recorded and made available on this page to interested parties who were unable to attend.
+The information session was held on Wednesday 3rd of October 2018.

 Applications Open - Monday 24th September 2018

 Applications Close - Sunday 14th October 2018 @ 11:59pm

 Finalists for Pitch Day are Notified - by Wednesday 24th October 2018